stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

   When he climbed out of the chasm a morning mist was gathering, but he clearly saw the lofty and unhallowed cottage ahead; walls as grey as the rock, and high peak standing bold against the milky white of the seaward vapours.
-And he perceived that there was no door on this landward end, but only a couple of small lattice windows with dingy bull&rsquo;s-eye panes leaded in seventeenth-century fashion.
+And he perceived that there was no door on this landward end, but only a couple of small lattice windows with dingy bull's-eye panes leaded in seventeenth-century fashion.
 All around him was cloud and chaos, and he could see nothing below but the whiteness of illimitable space.
-He was alone in the sky with this queer and very disturbing house; and when he sidled around to the front and saw that the wall stood flush with the cliff&rsquo;s edge, so that the single narrow door was not to be reached save from the empty aether, he felt a distinct terror that altitude could not wholly explain.
+He was alone in the sky with this queer and very disturbing house; and when he sidled around to the front and saw that the wall stood flush with the cliff's edge, so that the single narrow door was not to be reached save from the empty aether, he felt a distinct terror that altitude could not wholly explain.
 And it was very odd that shingles so worm-eaten could survive, or bricks so crumbled still form a standing chimney.